 Now start reading!

-With these 9 SQL books in hand, you are your way to becoming a SQL master.
-Don’t want to become a SQL master?
-Not a problem.
-BI Tools, such as datapine, provide easy drag and drop interfaces that perform the SQL queries for you – data quality will become more efficient and cost-friendly.
+With these 16 SQL books in hand, you are well on your way to becoming a SQL master.
+But, if you don’t want to become a fully-fledged SQL pro, that’s not a problem – BI tools, such as datapine, provide easy drag and drop interfaces that perform the SQL queries for you – data quality will become more efficient and cost-friendly.